 Find out who the Mayor is, what they do, how to invite the Mayor to your event, and about the coat of arms.

-The Mayor is supported in his role by the Deputy Mayor, Councillor Clive Grattan.
-He represents Cherrywood ward in Farnborough.
+The Mayor is supported in their role by the Deputy Mayor, Councillor Mara Makunura.
+She represents Knellwood ward in Farnborough.

 The Mayor welcomes invitations to attend events held by local organisations.